Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

-Because of this, the bar is pretty low in terms of what to expect besides just an effective workout.
+Because of this, the bar is pretty low regarding what to expect besides an effective workout.

 This is where you can step in and add some flavor and energy by being a pleasant personality.

-Bring your A-game as a professional for sure, but you also want to step things up in terms of positive energy and an engaging personality.
+Bring your A-game as a professional, but you want to step things up with positive energy and an engaging personality.

 Building rapport with prospective clients is one of the keys to converting and retaining them.

-By presenting positive energy, you’re giving your clients something good to look forward to and something valuable to talk about.
+Presenting positive energy gives your clients something good to look forward to and something valuable to talk about.

 It also makes your job much easier.

-Having a group of clients with a disarmed and engaging attitude towards you as a trainer greatly improves the quality of communication and cooperation.
+Having a group of clients with a disarmed and engaging attitude toward you as a trainer greatly improves the quality of communication and cooperation.

 This allows clients to reach their goals much quicker and easier and allows you to work more meaningfully and with greater satisfaction.

-Having fun vibrant energy also motivates clients to work harder and to tackle greater challenges.
+Having fun and vibrant energy motivates clients to work harder and tackle greater challenges.